-And if that’s not enough, you will like to know that global companies went on to spend as much as $65 billion on SEO services.
+And if that’s not enough, you would like to know that global companies went on to spend as much as $65 billion on SEO Services.
 Today, this number is only increasing.
 Therefore, SEO is something that has become crucial to marketing campaigns of all businesses, small and big alike.

 Benefits of performing SEO on your website

 Some marketers go on as far as to say that SEO is a sustainable way of marketing sites.
 This notion is not false at all, as a successful SEO strategy can connect your site with the vital audience and generate leads in a faster way.
 There are some more benefits of using SEO for your site, as compared to other techniques.

 For example, SEO is a comparatively less costly method of generating traffic on your site.
 Techniques like Pay-Per-Click (PPC) advertising requires constant investment.
 On the other hand, SEO also depends upon the time you invest in your strategy.

 You will have to definitely pay sufficient attention to optimising your content and dealing with all the technical issues in a periodical manner.
 However, unlike PPC, SEO does not stop if you run out of budget.
 Plus, the returns from SEO are more beneficial.

 It’s obvious that people don’t even make it to the end of the search results, let alone the next pages of search results.
 This means that you can’t risk being at the end of the search results, as you will miss out on many potential clicks.